-- Schools are to allow for religious education of two distinct types: general religious education and Special Religious Education (SRE).
+- Schools are to allow for religious education of two distinct types: General Religious Education (GRE) and Special Religious Education (SRE).

-- Schools are to provide meaningful activities for students whose parents have withdrawn them from Special Religious Education.
-Where it is reasonably practicable and requested by a parent/caregiver, this may include the option of Special Education in Ethics (SEE).
+- Schools are to provide meaningful activities for students whose parents have not chosen SRE and, where available, have not chosen Special Education in Ethics (SEE).

 - Curriculum for general religious education is provided as part of the Board of Studies NSW syllabuses.
 Curriculum for special religious education is developed and implemented by approved providers.